top of page

 The components of the documentation spreadsheet that are related to parent or school communication include specific contact attempts, introducing myself, gathering availability, and providing a tentative therapy schedule.
 Before I attempt a phone contact, I often first send an email.
 This gets me "on the radar" of each parent and/or professional.
 It gets them thinking about speech therapy and not caught off guard to hear from me by phone a few days later.

-Handout with teletherapy troubleshooting tips for technology
+free handout with teletherapy troubleshooting tips

 The first day of any new job brings unfamiliarity as you navigate new situations.
 But for teletherapists, there's a whole new layer of learning how to use new technology somewhat seamlessly.

 Just like anything, it takes practice!
-If you're new to providing teletherapy (or will be using a new to you platform) practice a few key functions of the platform before your first session.
+If you're new to providing teletherapy (or will be using a new-to-you platform) practice a few key functions of the platform before your first session.
 This may include things like how to...

 • Admit students into the room